Clingman’s Dome no longer the highest place in the Smokies

 Btw, as much as I love the circus, I think my children and I have seen our last Barnum & Bailey show.
 We will be quite entertained by the Shriner’s Circus from now on.

 Related Reality Me posts referencing Clown Day: The day in review Clown Day Quoted for Clown Day Health Yesterday was my wife’s birthday Rocky Hill Clown Day Rocky Hill Clown Day – a big success!
-Clown Day Clown day update Rocky Hill Clown Day Clown day update2comments
+Clown Day Clown day update Rocky Hill Clown Day Clown day update

 My friend had a similar experience: